oraclesantamonica/hpc/README.md

 **You are all set, let's begin!**

-## Lab 1: Prepare your private network in the Oracle Cloud Infrastructure (demo only)
+## Lab 1: Provision HPC Cluster from Oracle MarketPlace Image

 **Key Objectives**:
-- Create compartments and user groups with the right set of access policies for separation of duties
+- Create 2 HPC cluster compute nodes
-- Create admin and database user accounts
+- Layout a secure cluster network for the HPC nodes and bastion nodes
-- Layout a secure network for the database and application infrastructure
+- Create NFS share between custer nodes

 ## Lab 2: Provision Exadata Infrastructure in a private OCI network (demo only)